 The time has got to feel right to work on a project.
-I came across Avro Manhattan during Summer 2012 in the Local Studies section of South Shields Library.
+I came across Avro Manhattan during Summer 2012 in the Local Studies Department of South Shields Library.
 There are a couple of large cabinets, inside are files with photographs and cuttings from local newspapers.
 All in alphabetical order.
-At the time I was researching Eileen O’Shaughnessy, the wife of George Orwell, when I came across Manhattan.
+At the time I was researching South Shields born Eileen O’Shaughnessy, wife of ‘1984’ author George Orwell.
 I flicked through to the O’s but landed in the letter M’s and came across a name which was unusual for Tyneside.
-I pulled out the file and inside I was gobsmacked what I was reading.
+I pulled out the file and couldn’t believe what I was reading.

 Manhattan was born in Italy in 1914, he was a Writer, Poet and Artist.
-He had met Picasso, had homes in London and Spain, and in his will left over half a million pounds.
+He had met Picasso, had homes in London and Spain, and a plot of land in the Bahamas.
+In his will he left over half a million pounds.
 Impressive story for someone who ended their days in a terraced house in South Shields.
 I needed to find out more but had a few projects to complete first.

 There was more information on various websites but a lot more digging was needed – talking to his ex-neighbours and friends.
-I put a request in The Shields Gazette and recieved a few calls in response.
+I put a request in The Shields Gazette and received a few calls in response.
 The story was on their website and a woman from Germany called Gunda Kraepelin got in touch.
-She sent over some photo’s of Avro when he was a young artist in Italy.
+She sent over photo’s of Avro when he was a young artist in Italy.
 She also told stories about him when he was young as her mother knew him well.
+A visit to London was arranged as I got in touch with an art dealer from Sussex who has an extensive collection of his framed artwork.
 Another response was from somebody closer to home.

 During a project leaving plenty of space and time can allow more information to be collected – a positive aspect of not having to work to a deadline.
 So it was left for another year as I worked on other projects.
 I received a couple more leads from interested people but nothing that would add to the film.
-Then in June 2018 I decided to prepare the documentary to upload onto You Tube – but not until I watched the World Cup first ! – The search isn’t over to find out all the Secrets and Lies.
+Then in June 2018 I decided to prepare the documentary to upload onto You Tube.
+The search isn’t over to find out all the Secrets and Lies.

 Watch ‘Secrets & Lies’ here and check out some of my other films on You Tube and subscribe to the channel.